Spending Review: 2015 Spending Review

 A spending review for the years 2016–17 to 2020-21 was announced by chancellor George Osborne alongside an Autumn Statement on 25 November 2015.

 2020 Spending Review

 Chancellor Rishi Sunak delivered his first spending review on 25 November 2020.
 In contrast to previous years, and as a consequence of the COVID-19 pandemic, the review covered a one-year period from 1 April 2021 to 31 March 2022.

 2021 Spending Review

 The 2021 spending review (SR21) was subsumed into the October 2021 budget.
 SR21 set departmental resource and capital budgets from 2022-23 to 2024-25 and covered the devolved administrations' block grants for the same period of time.
-Chancellor Jeremy Hunt's Autumn Statement of 17 November 2022 referred to the maintenance of committed budgets "for the remaining two years of this Spending Review".
+Chancellor Jeremy Hunt's Autumn Statement of 17 November 2022 referred to the maintenance of committed budgets "for the remaining two years of this Spending Review", and similarly his March 2024 budget speech was described as "sticking to the plan".

+2024 Spending Review

+On 29 July 2024, and after Labour had won the 2024 general election, Chancellor Rachel Reeves launched a new multi-year spending review, noting that the Conservative government had not undertaken a spending review since 2021 (above) and that "unfunded" and "undisclosed" overspending of £21.9bn had created a need to make "a necessary and urgent decision" on government expenditure.
+She announced that spending reviews would now take place in alternating years, in each case with a minimum planning horizon looking three years ahead.
+The first phase of the Spending Review set the budgets for government departments for 2024-25 and 2025–26, while a second phase of the review, set to make further "difficult choices", is scheduled for completion in spring 2025.

+Among the decisions Reeves referred to in July 2024 were to remove winter fuel payments from pensioners not receiving pension credit (roughly around 10 million people), and to cancel several road and rail infrastructure projects.
+Shadow Chancellor Jeremy Hunt dismissed Reeves' claims as "spurious", and argued that details of all government spending had been released by the Office for Budget Responsibility.

+2025 Spending Review

+The 2025 spending review, on 11 June 2025, will allocate funding for three future fiscal years, from 2026-2027 to 2028-2029, or for capital spending four fiscal years to 2029-2030.